Adam-1776/StealthTab/PROJECT_STRUCTURE.md

 - Quick links to popular sites
 - Clean, centered design

+#### HistoryView.swift
+- Sheet for browsing saved history
+- Search field for title and URL matching
+- Groups entries by Today, Yesterday, This Week, This Month, and month
+- Supports opening, deleting, and clearing history

 #### WebView.swift
 - NSViewRepresentable wrapper for WKWebView
 - WebKit navigation delegate
 - Bridges WebKit callbacks to SwiftUI state
+- Reuses each tab's `WKWebView` so tab switching does not reload pages

 ### 5. Utilities/
 **Purpose**: Shared helpers and configuration